jacebrowning/datafiles/docs/utilities.md

+The follow functions exist to provide additional high-level functionality.

 # `auto`

 Given an arbitrary file, this library can attempt to map its structure into a Python object synchronized back to that file.
 For example, a YAML file named `sample.yml` containing the following: